 4. Nutrition tips

-Grass fed, hormone free meat & dairy
+Grass fed, hormone free meat & dairy and your hormonal imbalance

 Not all fat is created equal.
 Choose fatty fish, olive oil, avocados, nuts and seeds for more calm and consistent energy, less brain fog and reduced cravings!

-Reduce sugar & caffeine
+Reduced sugar & caffeine